CodyCBakerPhD/comorecipes/como_recipes/recipes/banana_bread.md

 ## Instructions

-Preheat oven to 300 °F. Cream butter and sugar.
-Mix remaining ingredients.
+Preheat oven to 300 °F.

+Cream butter and sugar.

+Combine all dry ingredients and mix well.

+Combine all remaining ingredients and mix well.

 Bake for 35 minutes.